trusona/trusona-server-sdk-ruby/README.md

 ### Using a specific Trusona region

 All users are provisioned in the default region.
-Unless otherwise noted you will not need to configure Trusona to use a specific region.
+Unless otherwise noted, you will not need to configure Trusona to use a specific region.
 If you have been provisioned in a specific region, you will need to point the SDK to use that region.
 This can be done by configuring the region endpoint as the `api_host`.
 For example:

 ```ruby
 Trusona.config do |c|